FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

 ## Create Datasets and Get a DOI

 You can organize several entries by grouping them into common datasets, making it easier to manage related data.
 Datasets are for organizing and referencing curated data.
-They do not affect how data is processed.
-Users can get a DOI for their datasets.
+They are also the reference to which any DOI points.

+!!! warning "The relationship between a dataset and its data"
+    While the creation or handling of a dataset does not affect the processing of its data (i.e. uploads or entries), this comes with the caveat that newly generated identifiers (e.g. `dataset_id` or `datasets`) will not be updated in the entries data either.
+    To ensure any modification are reflected there, trigger *reprocessing* another time.
+    This will also update the time stamp.
+    This is only viable for unpublished entries.

 ### Group Entries into a Dataset